-Two members of Proud Boys convicted in New York City brawl with Antifa
+Two members of Proud Boys convicted in New York City brawl with antifa

 Breaking News Emails

-Two members of the far-right Proud Boys were convicted Monday of attempted gang assault, attempted assault and riot for their role in a brawl with Antifa last fall on the Upper East Side.
+Two members of the far-right Proud Boys were convicted Monday of attempted gang assault, attempted assault and riot for their role in a brawl with anti-fascist protesters last fall on the Upper East Side.

-The jury in State Supreme Court in Manhattan rejected claims by the defendants, Maxwell Hare and John Kinsman, that they had acted in self-defense in the October 2018 incident, in which they beat four Antifa protesters after an appearance by Proud Boys founder Gavin McInnes at the Metropolitan Republican Club.
+The jury in State Supreme Court in Manhattan rejected claims by the defendants, Maxwell Hare and John Kinsman, that they had acted in self-defense in the October 2018 incident, in which they beat four antifa (short for "anti-fascist") protesters after an appearance by Proud Boys founder Gavin McInnes at the Metropolitan Republican Club.

 Hare and Kinsman were among 10 Proud Boys members who were charged in connection to the brawl.
 The Proud Boys are self-identified "western chauvinists," and the Southern Poverty Law Center has designated them a hate group.
-Antifa, short for "anti-fascist," is a loosely organized movement of left-wing activists and self-described anarchists.
+Antifa is a loosely organized movement of left-wing activists and self-described anarchists.

 “As violent extremism rises in America, a Manhattan jury has declared in one voice that New Yorkers will not tolerate mob violence in our own backyard,” District Attorney Cyrus Vance said in a statement.
 “These defendants transformed a quiet, residential street into the site of a battle-royale, kicking and beating four individuals in a brutal act of political violence."